l7mp/learning-go/99-labs/02-webapps/README.md

 helloworld-67f7d78ccd-ph5jf   1/1     Running   0          3s      10.244.0.64   minikube
 ```

-### Services

-When pods are ephemeral, it becomes fairly difficult to refer to any of them.
+Since pods are now created ephemeral, it becomes fairly difficult to refer to any of them.
 Observe in the above that the pods of the Deployment run on seemingly random private IPs assigned automatically by Kubernetes to the pods from the CIDR range `10.244.0.0/24`.
 If we delete a pod, it will restart with a different IP:

 ``` sh
 kubectl delete pod helloworld-67f7d78ccd-ph5jf